Add Area Annotations to PowerPoint using Java REST API

 Code to Add Area Annotations to PowerPoint in Java

-Extend annotation features to more file formats by checking out our guide on Adding Image Annotations to Excel Using the Java REST API.
+Ready to expand your annotation toolkit to other file types?
+Explore our detailed guide on Adding Image Annotations to Excel Using the Java REST API.